 Preparing your SharePoint 2013 Farm:

 It is important to know that we only support migrations that have followed Microsoft’s recommended approach.
 Please read through these pages on Technet to understand how to upgrade.
 Please note: we don’t support migrations that have been completed using custom code, or by using 3rd party migration tools such as those offered by AvePoint and Metalogix.
-If you do wish to use one of these approaches, then it may still be possible to migrate your DocRead data but it would require one of our DocRead developers to work with you as a chargeable piece of work.

 Before you start the migration:

 Before you start the migration you will need to download the latest version of DocRead for both 2013 and 2016.
 It’s very important that you are migrating from one version of DocRead to another with the same build number. (e.g 'v3.3').
 If you aren’t running the latest version of DocRead on SharePoint 2013 you will need to carry out an upgrade which is detailed in section 6 of the System Administrators Guide found in our Documentation Centre.
 Once you have completed the upgrade – it’s important to test DocRead to ensure that it is still fully operational and working as expected on SharePoint 2013.

 1. Complete the build and testing of your new SharePoint 2016 Farm.

 2. Install but do not configure the latest version of DocRead for SharePoint 2016 onto your new Farm. (you will also need a license key by this stage).

 3. Install but do not configure the latest version of the DocRead Scheduler onto your new Farm.

 4. Attach and upgrade all of the SharePoint content databases that DocRead was used on previously (please refer to the Technet guide).